IshmaelRogers/Perception/RoboND/README.md

  compute_color_histograms()
+ The compute_color_histograms() function takes advantage of color information about the objects and computes a histogram in the HSV color space.
+It normalizeed the results and returns a feature vector.

  compute_normal_histograms()
+ The compute_normal_histograms() function is similar to the above function except that it takes advantage of shape information.

  SVM has been trained using train_svm.py.

  snapshot of your normalized confusion matrix (output from train_svm.py in your writeup / README.

+ ![alt text][image1]

  Object recognition steps have been implemented in the pcl_callback() function within template Python script.